D4vd: 2023–2024: Extended plays

-On May 26, 2023, Burke's debut EP, Petals to Thorns, was released through Darkroom and Interscope Records.
-His second EP was released on September 8, The Lost Petals, which was an extension of the former.
+Burke released his debut EP, Petals to Thorns, through Darkroom and Interscope Records on May 26, 2023.
+(Note: Attributed to multiple references:) His second EP, The Lost Petals, was released on September 8 as an extension of the former.
 "Here with Me", released in 2022, reached the top 40 in 2023.

 In July 2023, he was featured on "Superbloodmoon", a single from Holly Humberstone's debut album.
-Burke performed as an opening act for SZA's SOS Tour.
+That same year, Burke performed as an opening act on SZA's SOS Tour.

-Burke released two promotional singles, "Leave Her" and "2016", as a double single titled "Withering" on February 9, 2024.
-In March, he joined gaming and lifestyle brand 100 Thieves as a content creator.
-In the same month, Burke released the single "Feel It" for the soundtrack of Amazon Prime Video's television series Invincible.
+On February 9, 2024, Burke released his third EP, Withering, which consists of the two songs "Leave Her" and "2016".
+The release was characterized in music media as a double single, in line with the artist's established style.
+In March, Burke released the single "Feel It" for the soundtrack of Amazon Prime Video's television series Invincible.
 On December 19, 2024, he released the single "Where'd It Go Wrong?".
-Burke performed "Remember Me", featured on the soundtrack for the second season of steampunk action-adventure television series Arcane.
+He also performed "Remember Me", featured on the soundtrack for the second season of the steampunk action-adventure television series Arcane.

-2025–present: Debut album and investigation
+2025: Withered

 On February 7, 2025, he released the single "One More Dance".
 On February 28, he released the single "Crashing" with Kali Uchis, followed by "What Are You Waiting For" on March 28.
-An album showcase for his debut studio album Withered occurred at the SM Mall of Asia in Pasay City, Philippines.
-At his Coachella debut performance, he faceplanted while attempting a backflip.
+He held a showcase for his debut studio album, Withered, at the SM Mall of Asia in Pasay, Philippines.
+During his Coachella debut, he face-planted while attempting a backflip.
+By November 2025, Burke had accumulated 3.6 million TikTok followers.

+Burke also featured on Jasontheween's song "Summer Uptown", released on July 9, 2025.

-The Withered tour commenced in August.
-The concerts slated for September 19 and 20 were canceled amid the identification of human remains found in a Tesla registered to Burke.
-The deluxe edition of Withered, subtitled Marcescence, expected for a September 19 release, was shelved along with planned appearances, and Interscope suspended all promotion of Burke.
-In the following days, the tour's European and Australian shows, and Burke's planned performance at Spilt Milk in December, were canceled.
-Kali Uchis stated that she was trying to get their song "Crashing" removed from streaming services following the incident.
+The Withered tour began in August 2025.
+However, the tour and all public appearances were suspended on September 19, following the death of Celeste Rivas Hernandez and suspicions around Burke's involvement in her death.
+The deluxe edition of Withered, subtitled Marcescence, was also shelved.
+Interscope Records suspended all Burke-related promotions, while Crocs and Hollister Co. removed him from their promotional campaigns.

+In the following days, the tour's European and Australian shows and Burke's planned performance at Spilt Milk in December were canceled.
+Kali Uchis sought removal of their collaboration song "Crashing" from streaming platforms.
 During the investigation, Burke's music streams on Spotify doubled from the previous week.
+In 2025, Burke became the top-searched musician and overall person on Google.